 - Title page with author affiliations and contact details (entered accurately onto system, incl Orchid id if authors require this to appear.
 TAHS takes no responsibility for typo errors or order errors if entered incorrectly)

 - Blinded document with no author identifying details.
 Plus Unblinded word doc with author details correctly displayed for publication

 - If student author: supervisors are co-authors and verify hereby that the paper originated from student research (PhD, master, honours)

 If student author: the student is the designated corresponding author with following responsibilities: Primary contact with the journal during the submission and peer review process and after publication for critiques and additional information

 - Follows APA referencing style (see examples of published papers on website for style)

 - Tables and figures imbedded in text, as it would appear if published

 - In grammatically well written English: British or Australian

-- Nomination of two recommended reviewers and their e-mail addresses (indicated in separate doc and uploaded)
+- Nomination of two recommended reviewers and their e-mail addresses (submitted as word doc onto system)

-- Indicate type of paper on system and adhere to corresponding word count: Letter to the editor (max 1000 words); Original research and indicate research design (max 5000 words); Systematic review (max 5000 words); Scoping review (max 5000 words); Methodology paper (max 5000 words); Proof of concept paper( max 3500 words)
+- Indicate type of paper on system and adhere to corresponding word count (excludes abstract, reference list, figures and tables): Letter to the editor (max 1000 words); Original research and indicate research design (max 5000 words); Systematic review (max 5000 words); Scoping review (max 5000 words); Methodology paper (max 5000 words); Proof of concept paper( max 3500 words).